"My Favorite Apple Snack" Graphing Activity

 **While canvassing our favorite teacher blog haunts for more apple activities, we found another apple snack graph/recording sheet over at KidsCount1234.com!
 The main difference, this printable incorporates pictures of each snack, which might make it a bit easier for your beginning readers!**

-Disclaimer: The content on this page is for informational purposes only and reflects my personal experience and opinions.
-I’m not a financial advisor, and this is not financial advice.
-Please do your own research and consult with a qualified professional before making financial decisions.
-Some of the links on this page are affiliate or referral links, which means I may earn a commission or bonus if you use them.
-There’s no extra cost to you—and it’s a great way to support the site if you find the content helpful.
+Some of the links on this page may be affiliate or referral links, which means we may earn a commission or bonus if you use them.
+There’s no extra cost to you — and it’s a great way to support the site if you find the content helpful.